kg571852741/kg571852741.github.io/_pages/about.md

 <span class='anchor' id='-news'></span>
 # News
+- *2024.06*: Two accepted papers were presnted in The IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshop 2024  on Jun 17th, 2024, in Seattle, USA.
 - *2024.04*: I will be presenting two accepted papers in The IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshop 2024  on Jun 17th, 2024, in Seattle, USA.
 - *2024.04*: One [paper](https://arxiv.org/pdf/2406.01337)<span style="color: red;">(Oral)</span>  are accepted  by CVPRW 2024.
 - *2024.04*: One [paper](https://arxiv.org/pdf/2406.01480)<span style="color: red;">(Oral)</span> are accepted  by CVPRW 2024.